polygonledger/node/README.md

 # polygon

-polygon is new blockchain written in golang.
-It uses a delegated proof-of-asset algorithm
+Polygon is a new blockchain.
+It uses a delegated proof-of-asset algorithm and is written in golang.

 The basic architecture is the use of accounts, not UTXO.
 Transactions are typed.
-The scripting occurs through transaction multiplexing, which is means there are several modes of transactions.
+The scripting occurs through transaction multiplexing, which means there are several modes of transactions.
+Currently transactions exist as simple structures which can be imported/exported from JSON.

 current status: experimental

-## run node
+## runing a node

 node:
 ```go run node.go```